lxucs/commoncrawl-warc-retrieval/README.md

   -h, --help            show this help message and exit -p PROCESSES, --processes PROCESSES
-                        Number of worker processes to use; default is 2
+                        Number of worker processes to use; default is 2 --parser PARSER       The module used to parse HTML body; default is parser- nytimes
 ```